-- Images on HubSpot's responsive pages or emails will scale up until their natural size; therefore, you generally will not need an image to be wider than the main content on your page (generally 980px-1280px) or email (generally 600px).
-One exception where you would potentially want a larger high-res image, is when using large background images.
+- Images on HubSpot's responsive pages or emails will scale up to their natural size; therefore, you generally will not need an image to be wider than the main content on your page (generally 980px-1280px) or email (generally 600px).
+One exception of when you would potentially want a larger high-res image is for large background images.

 - Reducing the dimensions and file size of an image can help prevent emails from getting caught in spam filters (as well as including more text in the email).

 - Adding alt text or descriptions to your images can help search engines and screen readers interpret your images and understand their content.
 Use relevant targeted keywords identified with the keywords tool to improve your content's SEO.

 The image editor can be accessed when attaching

 In this example, we will access the content editor by editing a website page (from Content > Website Pages), but the following steps would be the same for email, landing pages, or blog posts.

 You can add an image to many different types of modules, but in this example, an image is added to a rich text module.
 Click the insert/edit image icon.

 You can upload a new image or edit an existing image.
 HubSpot also provides you with a folder of stock photos.

 Click the gear icon and choose Clone & Edit.